 This invasive species has spread to almost everywhere on the planet; only Antarctica is currently spared.
 This meteoric expansion, mainly linked to international trade (especially in tyres), has made it one of the world's most invasive species due to its ability to adapt to regions with cold winters.
-In metropolitan France, the tiger mosquito is currently found in around 67 French départements (in French).
+In metropolitan France, in 2023, the tiger mosquito is currently found in around 71 French départements (in French).

 Tiger mosquitos can transmit viruses such as dengue, chikungunya and Zika to humans.
 They are therefore subject to reinforced surveillance by the French authorities, in particular through the Signalement-moustique (“mosquito alert”) website (in French).

 How can you tell a tiger mosquitos from other species of mosquitoes ?